Zelenskyy culminates Washington visit with a White House pledge of $128m

 In brief public remarks before the White House Cabinet on Thursday, Zelenksyy struck a note of gratitude, calling his negotiations in Washington “productive” and “strong”.

-“Thank you for all these 575 days,” he said, referencing the length of time since the Russians invaded in February 2022.
+“Thank you for all these 575 days,” he said, referencing the length of time since Russia invaded in February 2022.
 “Thanks to the American people, all these days they are together with us, with Ukrainians, with ordinary people, all of us.”

 He also highlighted new military assistance, worth $128m, announced by US President Joe Biden on Thursday.